diffplug/spotless/plugin-maven/README.md

 The patterns are matched using `String#matches(String)` against the absolute file path.

-## Does Spotless support incremental builds in Eclipse
+## Does Spotless support incremental builds in Eclipse?

 Spotless comes with [m2e](https://eclipse.dev/m2e/) support.
 However by default its execution is skipped by default in incremental builds.
 To enable it use the following parameter